Swing for the Fences!

-It’s time to swing at the chance to play softball in Boston!
+Don’t miss your chance to play softball in Boston!
 Social Boston Sports (SBS) offers leagues throughout the week and weekends every spring, summer & fall!
 Join us at any of our incredible venues in Boston, Cambridge, Medford, Somerville, South Boston, Watertown, and more neighborhoods throughout the city.
 Sign up for coed, men’s, or women’s softball league now to join in on the fun!

 Social is part of our name and we strive to make it a big part of our leagues.
 Our leagues are competitive, but not super competitive.
 We encourage you to come out to one of our various locations, play softball and meet new people.
-After your game, head over to our sponsor bar for some drinks and post-game celebrations!

 Upcoming Softball Leagues in Boston

 We pride ourselves in making sure that we provide everything you need to play safely, relax, and have a blast.
 All you need to do is show up and find your team – we’ve got everything else covered!
 Click here for more details on our COVID Safety Standards.

 - Minimum players for a full softball team is:

 - 10v10 Coed Leagues: 14 Players

 - 9v9 Men’s Leagues: 12 Players